freesewing/markdown/org/docs/patterns/wahid/instructions/en.md

 Pick-stitching needs to be done by hand.
 You run a simple stitch a few mm from the edges of your waistcoat, but only let your stitches surface for a few threads.
 You've certainly seen it as a finish on suit jackets.

-> You can pick-stitch with thread of the same colour, or use a contrasting colour of you're feeling bold.
+> You can pick-stitch with thread of the same colour, or use a contrasting colour if you're feeling bold.

 > While pick-stitching adds a distinctive look, it also locks your fabric to your lining/facing which prevents things from shifting around.